-Can't afford it / Costs too much I had transportation problems 🗌 I don't have a doctor / counselor 🗌 I don't know where to go I had trouble getting an appointment I don't have health insurance Other 28.
-I feel safe walking in my neighborhood Yes (Skip to question 30)) 29.
-If you answered "no", check all the reasor ns you do not feel safe walking: Traffic Dogs not on a leash
+If you answered "no" check all the reason 28.
+I feel safe walking in my neighborhood Yes (Skip to question 30) ) Can't afford it / Costs too much I don't have a doctor / counselor I had trouble getting an appointment Other I had transportation problems I don't know where to go I don't have health insurance

+29. If you answered "no", check all the reasons you do not feel safe walking: Traffic Dogs not on a leash

+🗌 No side ewalks 🗌 Stop ~

-Stopped by police No sidewalks Violent crime or theft
+Stopped by police

+Poor condition of roads and sidewalks Violent crime or theft